Why do I enjoy trackchasing?

 You become the most interesting person in the room

 I love meeting and interacting with people.
 I spent the majority of my business career in sales.
 I do a lot of travel.
 I will routinely travel to 30-35 different states each year.
-I’ve been to more than 80 countries and seen racing in seventy.
+I’ve been to nearly 100 countries and seen racing in eighty-five.
 When I sit down next to someone on an airplane or meet them in a restaurant, at a cocktail party or anywhere else I almost always have something in common.
 When they tell me they’re a Red Sox fan I can share the fact that we’ve both been to Fenway Park.
 When they tell me they’re from Wausau, Wisconsin I’m pretty sure we’ve both heard of Dick Trickle.
 People generally have a suspicion about “foreign” people they meet.
 One person can be from Northern California and still be suspicious of someone they meet from Southern California.
 However, when folks have experiences IN COMMON that suspicion fades quickly.
 I’ve seen just about every major tourist attraction in the U.S. I’ve probably traveled within 25 miles of 99% of the homes of everyone living in the United States.
 I know where your Dairy Queen is.
 I know where you live!

-It gives fresh perspective and new ideas
+It gives a fresh perspective and new ideas

 It’s a source of meaningful connection

-During my business career I earned more than six million frequent flyer miles on American Airlines.
+During my business career, I earned more than six million frequent flyer miles on American Airlines.
 I’ve been retired for nearly 13 years now.
 I have routinely traveled 200-250,000 thousand miles every year since I have retired.
-I would love to know how many people I have talked too in that time.
+I would love to know how many people I have talked too at that time.
 I’ve made friends all over the country and the world.
 I routinely get emails from folks I’ve met in Malta, Columbia, United Kingdom, South Korea, Bosnia and the like.
 Although I might have met those people just briefly every time we connect it brings back the memories of our past and makes me think about the folks I will meet in the future.

 My wife Carol often says that “he looks forward to making the trip as much as he has fun on the trip”.
 Carol is right about most things and she’s REALLY right about this observation.
 As long as I have a trip to look forward too I am happy.
-In business I traveled about 100 nights every year for 30 years.
-For a bit more than a year I worked in the “corporate office”.
+In business, I traveled about 100 nights every year for 30 years.
+For a bit more than a year, I worked in the “corporate office”.
 What did I think about then?
 Getting out of the corporate office and on my way to see a customer thousands of miles away!
-Since retirement I’ve averaged 160 overnights each and every year.
+Since retirement, I’ve averaged 160 overnights each and every year.
 My travel in retirement is totally voluntary.
 No one is scheduling a meeting I must attend.
 When I schedule the meetings I look forward to them much more.
 I can cost out a 3-10 day trip in 30 seconds.
 I can spend all morning putting together a trip that I might look forward to for weeks or months even if the trip takes much less time than that.
 Yes, travel and trackchasing gives me something to look forward too.

 Opportunity arises to learn something new